Entry to Pre-school Pufflings Unit

 Change of Address

-If you change your address after submitting your application but before the 4th of March 2019, the Management will take into account your new address as long as you can provide firm evidence of your change of address.
+If you change your address after submitting your application but before the 4th of March 2020, the Management will consider your new address as long as you can provide firm evidence of your change of address.
 In the case of a house purchase you should provide written confirmation from your solicitor that contracts have been signed and exchanged.
-If the contacts have not been signed and exchanged by the 4th of March 2019 it will not be possible to take your new proposed address into account.
+If the contacts have not been signed and exchanged by the 4th of March 2020 it will not be possible to take your new proposed address into account.

 For rented accommodation a copy of the Tenancy Agreement for not less than 12 months covering the date that your child will be admitted to school along with a utility bill, bank statement, council tax bill or child benefit entitlement form will be required.